Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 3. Change into the working directory.

-cd linux-virt-labs/ocne
+cd linux-virt-labs/ocne2

 4. Install the required collections.

-ansible-galaxy collection install -r requirements.yaml
+ansible-galaxy collection install -r requirements.yml

 5. Deploy the lab environment.

-The free lab environment requires the extra variable ansible_python_interpreter because it installs the RPM package for the Oracle Cloud Infrastructure SDK for Python.
-The location for this package's installation is under the python3.6 modules.
+The free lab environment requires the extra variable local_python_interpreter, which sets ansible_python_interpreter for plays running on localhost.
+This variable is needed because the environment installs the RPM package for the Oracle Cloud Infrastructure SDK for Python, located under the python3.6 modules.

 Important: Wait for the playbook to run successfully and reach the pause task.
-The Oracle Cloud Native Environment installation is complete at this stage of the playbook, and the instances are ready.
-Take note of the previous play, which prints the public and private IP addresses of the nodes it deploys.
+At this stage of the playbook, the installation of Oracle Cloud Native Environment is complete, and the instances are ready.
+Take note of the previous play, which prints the public and private IP addresses of the nodes it deploys and any other deployment information needed while running the lab.

-A ConfigMap is used to store non-confidential data in key-value pairs.
-The resulting ConfigMap(s) are subsequently available for any deployed Pods to utilize as environment variables, command-line arguments or as configuration files in a volume.
+A ConfigMap stores non-confidential data in key-value pairs, which are subsequently available for any deployed Pods to utilize as environment variables, command-line arguments, or configuration files in a volume.
 For this reason, an administrator needs to know what they are and how to use them.

-Another restriction to their use is that the ConfigMap file is limited to a maximum size of 1MB.
+Another restriction to their use is that the ConfigMap file is limited to a maximum size of 1 MB.
 Larger datasets should use alternate storage methods, such as databases.

 Create a ConfigMap

-1. Open a terminal and connect via SSH to ocne-control-01 node.
+1. Open a terminal and connect via SSH to the ocne instance.

-ssh oracle@<ip_address_of_ol_node>
+ssh oracle@<ip_address_of_node>

 kubectl create configmap mytest --from-literal=Country=USA

-Where: The key-value pair stored in the ConfigMap is: 'Country=USA'
+Where the key-value pair stored in the ConfigMap is Country=USA.

-3. Confirm creation of the ConfigMap.
+3. Confirm the creation of the ConfigMap.

 kubectl get configmap mytest